RLJLW/sar/README.md

 Radar data can be obtained day or night or under cloud which is often the case during floods.

 SAR also has important applications in:
  - Flood monitoring during disasters
  - Oil spill thickness analysis
  - Crop type analysis

+## Flood monitoring during disasters

+Oil of varying thicknesses can be detected and quantified using SAR data.

+An oil covered surface creates different backscatter, to water.
+Oil is smoother than water and therefor creates a smoother more reflective surface, appearing darker than water.